devops329/devops/instruction/grafanaAnnotations/grafanaAnnotations.md

 🔑 **Key points**

 - Grafana supports annotated visualizations.
-- Experiment creating annotations with Curl.
+- Experiment with creating annotations with Curl.
 - Modify the CI pipeline so that an annotation is created on release events.

 ---